onkoe/barretts-club/content/posts/rust_review_2024.md

 These two types are upstreamed from the well-known [`once_cell` crate](https://crates.io/crates/once_cell), but the standard library is finally catching up!

-[`LazyCell`](https://doc.rust-lang.org/core/cell/struct.LazyCell.html) is the upstreamed version of the `once_cell::unsync::Lazy` type.
+[`LazyCell`](https://doc.rust-lang.org/core/cell/struct.LazyCell.html) is the standard library's version of the `once_cell::unsync::Lazy` type.
 It can't be used across threads or in statics, but it's made for something else: initializing a variable only when it's needed!
-It's useful for all kinds of things, often related to caching and avoiding large computations.
+They're typically used when you need to run a large computation once, then use the cached results.

+In comparison to [`OnceCell`](https://doc.rust-lang.org/core/cell/struct.OnceCell.html), `LazyCell` is used when the computation is always the same.
+You can only specify the "creation function" in the constructor.

 ```rust
 /// A huge type that we need for our app!